Cato Cloud Thresholds and Limits

 Supported Throughput for Cato SDP Clients

-The throughput for Cato SDP Clients is based on a variety of factors, including hardware, software, and geolocation.
-For example, wired vs. wireless connections, operating systems, shared software, Internet infrastructure, and system resources, can significantly impact the Client's performance.
-In addition, the encryption and encapsulation between the SDP Client and the Cato Cloud may add an overhead of up to 20% of the throughput.
+The throughput for Cato SDP Clients is influenced by various factors, such as the device's hardware, operating system, system resources, and Internet connectivity.
+The encryption and encapsulation between the SDP Client and the Cato Cloud may add an overhead of up to 20% of the throughput.

 Was this article helpful?